lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Step 4: (Voter Gets the not-yet-completed Ballot)
 Optional ways to do this:
-- A. sent to user
+- A. posted on several public sites and signed and can be compared/verified
-- B. posted on several public sites and signed and can be compared/verified
+- B. collecting from (and perhaps compared across) various sources by voting software, e.g. a minimal and secure mobile device software application ("app")
-- C. collecting from (and perhaps compared across) various sources by voting software, e.g. a minimal and secure mobile device software application ("app")
+(For the most-resource efficient system, individually sending personalized ballots should perhaps be avoided.
+Question: What are the factors around this?
+Does a ballot need to be individualized?
+How does it need to be individualized?)

 #### Step 5: (Voter Validate the not-yet-completed Ballot)
 The voter on-line inspects and validates the ballot.
-Most likely by checking and comparing multiple sources,possibly signing keys.
+Most likely by checking and comparing multiple sources,possibly signing keys, maybe multiple signing certificates.
 There could be both manual and automatic options to balance ease of use with manual thoroughness.
 (note: Finding universities to host copies of the final ballot may be a good option.
 But this step may not be feasible or necessary.)
 (Something like a blockchain (immutable ledger) for all users of the voting system may suffice as a good-enough decentered immutable portable verified storage system.)